oVirt/ovirt-site/source/uncategorized/meetings.html.md

 #### Weekly project sync meeting

-This is the agenda for the 2012-04-04 meeting:
+This is the agenda for the 2012-04-11 meeting:

-*   Meeting timing - when in the day, every week?
 *   Release status check-in
 *   Growing Infrastructure team and resources
 *   Any roll-up reports from sub-projects?
     -   Links to meeting minutes and logs are sufficient
-*   DCO for all sub-projects (rharper)
 *   Anything else?

 ### Meeting Time and Place